 The decision to retain a student with a disability is approached with great caution.
 The Principal, after consultation with the IEP Team, makes the final decision regarding the promotion and retention of students with disabilities.
 A student with a disability may not be retained based on their disability, but may be retained for other factors.
-The parent of a student with a disability may appeal the decision to the school board of directors or may choose to have the student leave the school.
-If a parent appeals the principal's decision to the school board of directors, the school's special education supervisor must be contacted for consultation and guidance.
+The parent of a student with a disability may appeal the decision to the Director of School Quality (DSQ) or may choose to have the student leave the school.
+If a parent appeals the principal's decision to the DSQ, the school's special education supervisor must be contacted for consultation and guidance.